-This lesson is designed to give you tools that will help you reduce the time and effort needed to solve your debt problem.
-In the previous lesson, you used a calculator to prioritize your debts and see how long it would take to pay them off.
+This post is designed to give you tools that will help you reduce the time and effort needed to solve your debt problem.
+In the previous post, you used a calculator to prioritize your debts and see how long it would take to pay them off.
 Now we'll show you ways that can make your job easier.
 Let's get started!

 Your Rent or Mortgage

 For most people their biggest budget items is housing.
 Either rent or mortgage.
 So that's the first place that you'll want to look for savings that you can apply to your debt problem.

 For renters, you'll need to decide whether you want to try to find a less expensive place to live.
 Even if your lease doesn't end for many months, take the time now to see wheher you could be happy with a less expesive rental.
 If you could save on a rental, calculate how long it would take for the savings to cover the cost of moving.
 For some the cost to move is greater than the savings.

 It might surprise that you may be able to own a property for less than the cost of rent.
 Though mortgage rates have been rising over the past couple of years they are still very attractive.
 Those with VA benefits can purchase with no down payment and little to no closing costs and others can purchase with as little as 2.5% of the sales price.
 A mortgage of $100,000 at 4.25% costs $492/mth plus taxes and insurance.
 Many people pay rent of $1000, $2000, or more.
 Our friends at ArcLoan.com can help you find out what you may qualify for.
 You'll find more about ArcLoan here.

 Homeowners have a different task.
 Managing your mortgage is one of the most important things you can do to build wealth.
 As interest rates and your life situation change there will be times when refinancing can be vitally important.